 - 1. ATS will send you an email when we confirm that your accommodations are being applied to your assessment.
 Typically, we are able to confirm this 1-2 business days prior to your assessment. - 2.
-Please note: for remote online assessments, your time-based accommodations will be applied, if applicable.
-If you have concerns about how to access other accommodations while writing remotely, please reach out to your Accessibility Advisor at least 14 days prior.
+Please note: for online assessments, your timebased accommodations will be applied, if applicable.
+If you have concerns about how to access other accommodations while writing an online or take home exam, please reach out to your Accessibility Advisor at least 14 days prior.

-- Hand your Tcard to an invigilator as soon as you arrive, and follow their instructions to get signed in and begin your assessment. - 2.
+- 1. Hand your Tcard to an invigilator as soon as you arrive, and follow their instructions to get signed in and begin your assessment. - 2.
 Write your assessment.
 Arrive at your assigned ATS location 15 minutes before your scheduled start time.
 Late arrival will be deducted from your writing time, so make sure to be on time!

 1. Write your assessment.
-Follow directions from your instructor to complete and submit your remote assessment.
-Your timebased accommodations will be programmed into your online assessment, if applicable
+Follow directions from your instructor to complete and submit your assessment.
+Your time-based accommodations will be programmed into your online assessment, if applicable